ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 called "Overlay Composites" With the the following operations:

 > 1.  `DW_OP_overlay`
->     `DW_OP_overlay` pops four stack entries.
-The first must be an integral
+>     `DW_OP_overlay` consumes the top four elements of the stack.
+The
->     type value that represents the overlay byte size value S. The second
+>     top-of-stack (first) entry is an integral type value that
+>     represents the width of the region being overlayed on the base
+>     location in bytes.
+The second from the top element is an
->     must be an integral type value that represents the overlay byte offset
+>     integral type value that represents the offset in bytes from the
+>     start of the base location where the overlay is positioned.
+The
->     value O. The third must be a location description that represents the
+>     third element from the top is the location that is being
+>     overlayed on top of the base location.
+The fourth element from
+>     the top of the stack is the base location onto which the overlay
+>     is being placed.
+These four elements are popped and a new
->     overlay location description OL.
-The fourth must be a location
+>     composite location is pushed.
+The composite location left on the
+>     stack presents the underlying base location with the overlayed
->     description that represents the base location description BL.
+>     location of the specified size positioned over the base location
+>     at the specified offset.
 >
->     The action is the same for `DW_OP_bit_overlay`, except that the overlay
+>     The action is the same for `DW_OP_bit_overlay`, except that the
->     bit size BS and overlay bit offset BO used are S and O respectively
+>     overlay size and overlay offset are specified in bits rather
->     scaled by 8 (the byte size).
->
+>     than bytes.

 > 2.  `DW_OP_bit_overlay`
+>     `DW_OP_bit_overlay` consumes the top four elements of the
->     `DW_OP_bit_overlay` pops four stack entries.
-The first must be an integral
+>     stack.
+The top-of-stack (first) entry is an integral type value
->     type value that represents the overlay bit size value BS.
-The second
+>     that represents the width of the region being overlayed on the
+>     base location in bits.
+The second from the top element is an
->     must be an integral type value that represents the overlay bit offset
+>     integral type value that represents the offset in bits from the
+>     start of the base location where the overlay is positioned.
+The
->     value BO.
-The third must be a location description that represents the
+>     third element from the top is the location that is being
+>     overlayed on top of the base location.
+The fourth element from
+>     the top of the stack is the base location onto which the overlay
+>     is being placed.
+These four elements are popped and a new
->     overlay location description OL.
-The fourth must be a location
+>     composite location is pushed.
+The composite location left on the
+>     stack presents the underlying base location with the overlayed
->     description that represents the base location description BL.
+>     location of the specified size positioned over the base location
->
+>     at the specified offset.

 In Section 8.7.1 "DWARF Expressions", add the following rows to Table 8.9 "DWARF Operation Encodings":